 A medical malpractice case is a long and complicated legal matter, and it should always be faced with the assistance of an experienced attorney.
 To win the case, you must be able to prove that the damage you’ve sustained is due to negligence.
 This can be the most difficult part of a medical malpractice case.
 Generally, you will need to find at least one expert witness (another medical professional) that can affirm the mistake made caused your injury.

 Filing a Medical Malpractice Claim

 At Russell & Hill, PLLC, our attorneys have years of experience handling medical malpractice claims in both Washington and Oregon.
 We work on a strict contingency fee basis.
 This means that we will front most of the case fees and won’t charge any attorney’s fees unless you win the case.
 Once you’ve won, we will collect the fees and reimbursement for expenses from a percentage of the money gained from the case.

-If you have been injured by a mistake from a medical professional, don’t be afraid to take action.
-With an experienced attorney and a good case, you can receive the compensation you deserve (and need!) for medical bills, lost wages, pain and suffering, and other damages — all while also helping to make sure that the same mistakes don’t happen to another patient.
+If you have been injured by a mistake by a medical professional, don’t be afraid to take action.
+With an experienced attorney and a good case, you can receive the compensation you deserve (and need!) for medical bills, lost wages, pain, and suffering, and other damages — all while also helping to make sure that the same mistakes don’t happen to another patient.